Tags: archaeology, Culture, Science

 The Metropolitan Museum of Art, on its website, said that the “early Northern Song dynasty witnessed the flowering of one of the supreme artistic expressions of Chinese civilization: monumental landscape painting.”

-Tags: archaeology, Culture, environmental issues, Society, sustainable development, today's thoughts
+Tags: archaeology, Culture, environmental issues, Society, sustainable development, thoughts of the day

 There has been much speculation and even some scaremongering going on about the Mayan calendar, but it’s nothing to worry about.
 The biggest threat is probably ourselves and how we treat our planet …